 Wherever you find yourself in life, you aren’t alone.
 We face those same struggles, and we want to help you through them.

 Pinnacle Community Church is a safe haven for growing your faith, developing deep relationships with others, and answering the biggest questions of life.
-You can come as you are without fear of judgment and leave with the healing and hope only God can provide.
+You can come as you are without fear of judgment and leave with the healing and hope only Jesus can provide.

 At Pinnacle, we provide a warm, welcoming place for you to strengthen your relationship with God and with others.
 We’re more than just a community; we’re a family.
 We walk alongside you on your journey and encourage one another along the way.